Sam Sheppard: Richard Eberling

 During the civil trial, plaintiff attorney Terry Gilbert contended that Richard Eberling, an occasional handyman and window washer at the Sheppard home, was the likeliest suspect in Marilyn's murder.
 Eberling found Marilyn attractive and he was very familiar with the layout of the Sheppard home.

 In 1959, detectives were questioning Richard Eberling about various burglaries in the area.
 Eberling confessed to the burglaries and showed the detectives his loot, which included two rings that belonged to Marilyn Sheppard.
 Eberling stole the rings in 1958, a few years after the murder, from Sam Sheppard's brother's house, taken from a box marked "Personal Property of Marilyn Sheppard".
 In subsequent questioning, Eberling admitted his blood was at the crime scene of Marilyn Sheppard.
 He stated that he cut his finger while washing windows just prior to the murder and bled while on the premises.
 As part of the investigation, Eberling took a polygraph test with questions about the murder of Marilyn.
 The polygraph examiner concluded that Eberling did not show deception in his answers, although the polygraph results were evaluated by other experts years later who found that it was either inconclusive or Eberling was deceptive.

 In his testimony in the 2000 civil lawsuit, Bailey stated that he rejected Eberling as a suspect in 1966 because "I thought he passed a good polygraph test."
 When it was presented to Bailey that an independent polygraph expert said Eberling either murdered Marilyn or had knowledge of who did, Bailey stated that he probably would have presented Eberling as a suspect in the 1966 retrial.

 DNA evidence, which was not available in the two murder trials, played an important role in the civil trial.
-DNA analysis of blood at the crime scene showed that there was presence of blood from a third person, other than Marilyn and Dr. Sam Sheppard.
+DNA analysis of blood at the crime scene showed that there was presence of blood from a third person, other than Marilyn and Sheppard.